frouo/lembot-public-website/blog/index_/2022-02-21_how-to-lemlist-to-google-sheets.md

 ---
 head:
-  title: "Lembot • How to lemlist to Google Sheets"
+  title: "Lembot • How to Lemlist to Google Sheets"
   meta:
-    title: "How to lemlist to Google Sheets"
+    title: "How to Lemlist to Google Sheets"
-    description: "Discover lembot, the best lemlist to Google Sheets integration.
+    description: "Discover lembot, the best Lemlist to Google Sheets integration.
 Made for lemlisters by lemlisters"
 card:
-  title: "How to lemlist to Google Sheets"
+  title: "How to Lemlist to Google Sheets"
-  description: "Discover lembot, the best lemlist to Google Sheets integration.
+  description: "Discover lembot, the best Lemlist to Google Sheets integration.
 Made for lemlisters by lemlisters."
 coverUrl: "https://images.unsplash.com/photo-1550432163-9cb326104944"
 emoji: "🎓"
 date: "2022-02-21"